unclechu/xlib-keys-hack/README.md

                                                           You can use '%DISPLAY%' in your own value of this option (it will be automatically replaced).
                                                           '%DISPLAY%' will be replaced with view of '$DISPLAY' environment variable where ':' and '.' symbols are replaced to underscore '_'.
                                                           For example if we have '$DISPLAY' as ':0.0' 'foo.%DISPLAY%.bar' will be replaced to 'foo._0_0.bar'.
-                                                          This option makes sense only with --xmobar-indicators --xmobar-indicators-dbus-bus=BUS                    DBus bus name for xmobar indicators.
+                                                          This option makes sense only with --xmobar-indicators option.
+      --xmobar-indicators-dbus-bus=BUS                    DBus bus name for xmobar indicators.
                                                           Default is: 'com.github.unclechu.xmonadrc.%DISPLAY%' where '%DISPLAY%' is view of '$DISPLAY' environment variable where ':' and '.' symbols are replaced to underscore '_'.
                                                           For example if we have '$DISPLAY' as ':0.0' 'com.github.unclechu.xmonadrc.%DISPLAY%' will be replaced to 'com.github.unclechu.xmonadrc._0_0'.
                                                           You can use '%DISPLAY%' in your own value of this option (it will be automatically replaced).
-                                                          This option makes sense only with --xmobar-indicators Use --xmobar-indicators-dbus-bus=any to broadcast for everyone.
+                                                          This option makes sense only with --xmobar-indicators option.
+                                                          Use --xmobar-indicators-dbus-bus=any to broadcast for everyone.
       --xmobar-indicators-dbus-interface=INTERFACE        DBus interface for xmobar indicators.
                                                           Default is: 'com.github.unclechu.xmonadrc'
                                                           You can use '%DISPLAY%' in your own value of this option (it will be automatically replaced).
                                                           '%DISPLAY%' will be replaced with view of '$DISPLAY' environment variable where ':' and '.' symbols are replaced to underscore '_'.
                                                           For example if we have '$DISPLAY' as ':0.0' 'foo.%DISPLAY%.bar' will be replaced to 'foo._0_0.bar'.
-                                                          This option makes sense only with --xmobar-indicators --xmobar-indicators-dbus-flush-path=PATH            DBus object path for 'flush' request from xmobar indicators process.
+                                                          This option makes sense only with --xmobar-indicators option.
+      --xmobar-indicators-dbus-flush-path=PATH            DBus object path for 'flush' request from xmobar indicators process.
                                                           Default is: '/com/github/unclechu/xmonadrc/%DISPLAY%' where '%DISPLAY%' is view of '$DISPLAY' environment variable where ':' and '.' symbols are replaced to underscore '_'.
                                                           For example if we have '$DISPLAY' as ':0.0' '/com/github/unclechu/xmonadrc/%DISPLAY%' will be replaced to '/com/github/unclechu/xmonadrc/_0_0'.
                                                           You can use '%DISPLAY%' in your own value of this option (it will be automatically replaced).
-                                                          This option makes sense only with --xmobar-indicators --xmobar-indicators-dbus-flush-interface=INTERFACE  DBus interface for 'flush' request from xmobar indicators process.
+                                                          This option makes sense only with --xmobar-indicators option.
+      --xmobar-indicators-dbus-flush-interface=INTERFACE  DBus interface for 'flush' request from xmobar indicators process.
                                                           Default is: 'com.github.unclechu.xmonadrc'
                                                           You can use '%DISPLAY%' in your own value of this option (it will be automatically replaced).
                                                           '%DISPLAY%' will be replaced with view of '$DISPLAY' environment variable where ':' and '.' symbols are replaced to underscore '_'.
                                                           For example if we have '$DISPLAY' as ':0.0' 'foo.%DISPLAY%.bar' will be replaced to 'foo._0_0.bar'.
-                                                          This option makes sense only with --xmobar-indicators --external-control                                  Enabling handling of external control IPC-commands through DBus.
+                                                          This option makes sense only with --xmobar-indicators option.
+      --external-control                                  Enabling handling of external control IPC-commands through DBus.
                                                           Default is: Off
       --external-control-dbus-path=PATH                   DBus object path of external control IPC.